 Khalid v.
 Garland et al., No. 1:21-cv-02307-CRC (D.D.C., filed Aug.
-31, 2021)
+31, 2021); No. 24-5091 (D.C.
+Cir., filed April 17, 2024)

 Plaintiff Saad Bin Khalid brought this action for declaratory and injunctive relief against various federal agencies, including U.S. Customs and Border Protection (CBP), claiming that the U.S. government has wrongfully placed him on its “No Fly List” which indefinitely bars him from flying to, from, or within the United States.

 Mr. Khalid is a 27-year-old U.S. citizen of Pakistani descent.
 He was first designated by the U.S. government as a “known or suspected terrorist” in 2012, when he was still a minor.
 As a result, Mr. Khalid has been subject to multiple interrogations and intrusive searches by CBP and Federal Bureau of Investigation (FBI) officers.
 He learned that he had been placed on the No Fly List in 2019, when he tried to return to the U.S. from Karachi, Pakistan, but was prohibited from boarding his flight.
-He has been unable to return to the U.S.—his home country—for nearly two years due to his placement on the No Fly List.
+He was unable to return to the U.S.—his home country—for several years due to his placement on the No Fly List.
 Mr. Khalid claims that the U.S. government has failed to provide any reason or justification for placing him on the list, or a fair process for challenging that placement.

 The complaint alleges violations of Mr. Khalid’s rights under the Fifth Amendment (substantive and procedural due process), the First Amendment (retaliation for refusing to acquiesce to interrogations), the Religious Freedom Restoration Act (burden on his exercise of religion), and the Administrative Procedure Act.
 Mr. Khalid seeks a declaratory judgment that Defendants have violated his rights, as well as an injunction which, among other things, requires Defendants to remove Mr. Khalid from any watchlist or database that burdens his ability to enter the United States.